Jona Vitela

 In our first session together, here's what you can expect

-Your first session is an invitation to slow down, breathe, and arrive fully—mind, body, and spirit.
-There is no pressure to “perform” or have everything figured out.
+Your first session is an invitation to share, take time for yourself and guide me on what you need to feel better.
+There is no pressure to “know what to say” or have everything figured out.
 This is simply a space for you to be seen, heard, and supported.

 The biggest strengths that I bring into our sessions

 What many clients share after working with me is that they feel deeply understood.
-They often describe my presence as intuitive, grounded in experience, and guided by inner wisdom and spiritual insight.
-Together, we create a space where healing feels natural and transformation feels possible.
+They often describe my presence as intuitive, grounded in experience, and guided by inner wisdom and insight.

 The clients I'm best positioned to serve